Energy Efficient Resource Allocation for Hybrid Services with Future Channel Gains: System Model and QoS requirements

 where $E_{i}$ is the energy consumption in the $i$th frame, $\rho \in (0,1]$ is the power amplifier efficiency, $P_{c}$ is the circuit power consumed for baseband processing such as channel estimation on each subcarrier, and $P_{0}$ is the fixed circuit power consumption for the BS.

 According to the \emph{bits per Joule} metric in \cite{earth2010}, EE of a system is the ratio of the amount of data transmitted to the energy consumed during a certain period.
-For predictive resource allocation, the period is the prediction window.
-However, since only the large-scale channel gains are available at the beginning of the prediction window, both the amount of data to be transmitted and the energy to be consumed in the upcoming $N_L$ frames are random variables, which depend on the small-scale channel gains.
-As a result, we cannot optimize predictive resource allocation to maximize the EE metric in \cite{earth2010}.
+For PRA, the period is the duration of the prediction window.
+However, since only the average channel gains are available at the beginning of the prediction window, both the amount of data to be transmitted and the energy to be consumed in the upcoming $N_L$ frames are random variables, which depend on the instantaneous channel gains.
+As a result, we cannot optimize PRA to maximize the EE metric in \cite{earth2010}.
 Since the number of time slots in each frame is large, i.e., $N_S$ is large, maximizing the above EE metric is equivalent to maximizing the ratio of the average amount of transmitted data to the average energy consumption, where the average is taken over the small-scale channel gains.
 Hence, we define the EE as follows,